dCache/www-dcache-org/content/development/_index.md

 The formalities on [how to contribute a patch](https://github.com/dcache/dcache/#how-to-contribute) are described in our GitHub README.

-Another docoment describes [how to build dCache](https://github.com/dCache/dcache/blob/master/BUILDING.md), which not only includes how to build various packages, but also how to create the *system-test* deployment, which provides a quick and easy way to create a small, ready-to-start test instance.
+Another document describes [how to build dCache](https://github.com/dCache/dcache/blob/master/BUILDING.md), which not only includes how to build various packages, but also how to create the *system-test* deployment, which provides a quick and easy way to create a small, ready-to-start test instance.
 To build dCache, the following tools are required:
 - Java 11 (for building and running)
 - Maven 3.5.0 or newer